 - To develop and use appropriate critical reasoning skills in the analysis and interpretation of classical antiquity.

 The department reserves the right to place a new student in the course for which she seems best prepared regardless of the number of units she has offered for admission.
 The department requires its own placement test for entering students interested in enrolling in Latin courses other than LAT 101/102.

 Classics: Ten units are required for the major in Classics, in two groups.
 Group 1: Language: Students majoring in Classics must do work in both Greek and Latin, totaling six units.
 At least two of these units must be at the 300 level, and no more than two 100 level courses will count toward the language requirement of the major.
-Group 2: Courses in Classical Civilization: In addition, Classics majors must complete four Classical Civilization courses (or approved courses from related departments), chosen in consultation with and with the approval of their faculty Major Advisor to create a coherent but broad program of study.
-At least two of those four courses must be in Classical Civilization and no more than one can be at the 100-level.
+Group 2: Courses in Classical Civilization: In addition, Classics majors must complete four courses in Classical Civilization (or approved courses from related departments), chosen in consultation with and with the approval of their faculty Major Advisor to create a coherent but broad program of study; at least two of those four courses in Group 2 must be in Classical Civilization and no more than one can be at the 100-level.